A 100 year History of Organic and Natural Farming in India

 • Sripad Dhabholkar – who founded the Prayog Pariwaar and conducted many experiements with Terrace Gardening and Viticulture.
 His publications are referred by generations even tody.
 He was conferred with Jamna Lal Bajaj award in 1990 for his contributions.

-• G Nammalwar – All known as the Saint Messiah of Tamil Nadu Organic Agriculture.
+• G Nammalwar – Also known as the Saint Messiah of Tamil Nadu Organic Agriculture.
 He had a simple and transformative way with Sustainable Agriculture through proverbs and story telling.

 • Subhash Bhai Palekar who is now known in India as the primary promoter of Zero Budget Natural Farming.He was conferred with the Padma Shri in 2016.